 The Park Ridge Public Library has suspended public access to the Library building, including its 'Grab & Go' browsing option, in response to recent public health recommendations.
-Patrons will still be able to use the contact-free pickup service by appointment to borrow materials.
+Patrons can still borrow materials using the contact-free pickup service by appointment.
 Public computer appointments are suspended until further notice.

 Patrons who have received a notification that they have materials on hold should make an appointment for contact-free pickup at parkridgelibrary.org/pickup/ or by calling 847-825-3123, ext.
 6. Patrons wanting to place books on hold, request a Book or DVD Match, or needing to reach a librarian via phone, chat, or email for assistance can do so at parkridgelibrary.org.
 For assistance placing books on hold, please call 847-720-3280 for Adults and 847-825-4527 for Children’s Services.

 Virtual programs and services conducted online will continue as scheduled.

 Drive-thru and exterior building dropboxes will remain open.

 These safety measures are being taken out of an abundance of caution, not due to any known exposure to COVID-19.